Learning Lipschitz Feedback Policies from Expert Demonstrations: Closed-Loop Guarantees, Generalization and Robustness: Problem formulation and outline of the approach

+The choice of optimal control cost function plays an important role in determining the properties of the optimal feedback policy.
+Assumption~\ref{ass:task}-(i) specifies the convexity and smoothness properties of the control cost.
+Existence of an optimal feedback policy within the considered class, as specified in Assumption~\ref{ass:task}-(ii) is a minimum requirement for control design.

+We now verify the properties in Assumptions~\ref{ass:system} and~\ref{ass:task} in the Linear-Quadratic control setting. \begin{example}[\bf \emph{Linear quadratic control}] For a linear system with~$f(x,u) = Ax + Bu$ such that $(A,B)$ is a controllable pair, it can be seen that the properties in Assumption~\ref{ass:system} readily follow.
+It can be seen that a quadratic stage cost $c(x,u) = x^\top Q x + 2 x^\top W u + u^\top R u$ (with $Q > 0$ and $R - W^\top Q^{-1} W > 0$) is strongly convex and has a Lipschitz-continuous gradient with $\mu = \lambda_{\min} (H)$, $\lambda = \lambda_{\max} (H)$, and $H = 2 \left[ \right]$, thereby satisfying Assumption~\ref{ass:task}-(i).
+Furthermore, we note that Assumption~\ref{ass:task}-(ii) readily follows from the existence of an optimal feedback gain for the discounted infinite-horizon LQR problem, and the fact that the corresponding optimal value function is quadratic. \end{example}

-where $\Lip(\real^n; \real^m)$ denotes the space of Lipschitz-continuous maps from $\real^n$ to $\real^m$.
-In the data-driven control problem considered in this paper, we suppose that we have access neither to the underlying dynamics~$f$ nor to the task cost function (stage cost~$c$ and discount factor~$\gamma$).
-We instead have access to $N < \infty$ expert demonstrations of an optimal feedback policy~$\pi^*$ (assuming a minimizer~$\pi^*$ to~\eqref{eq:opt_control_value_function} exists) on System~\eqref{eq: dynamical model} over a finite horizon of length~$T$.
+In this paper, we consider the problem of data-driven feedback control, where we have access neither to the underlying dynamics~$f$ nor to the task cost function (stage cost~$c$ and discount factor~$\gamma$).
+Instead, we have access to $N < \infty$ expert demonstrations of an (unknown) optimal feedback policy~$\pi^*$ on System~\eqref{eq: dynamical model} over a finite horizon of length~$T$.
 The initial state of the demonstrations is sampled uniformly i.i.d. from $B_r(0) \subset \real^n$, the ball of radius $r$ centered at the origin.
-The data is collected in the form of matrices $X, U$ as follows: where $\mathbf{x}^{(i)} = ( x_0^{(i)}, \ldots, x_T^{(i)} )$ and $\mathbf{u}^{(i)} = ( u_0^{(i)}, \ldots, u_{T-1}^{(i)} )$ are the state and input vectors from the $i$-th demonstration, satisfying $u_t^{(i)} = \pi^* (x_t^{(i)} )$ for all $i \in \{ 1, \ldots, N \}$ and $t \in \{ 0, \ldots, T-1 \}$.
-Furthermore, we assume that the controller receives full state measurements~$y_t$ from a sensor that is susceptible to bounded (adversarial) perturbations (e.g., false data injection attacks~\cite{FP-FD-FB:10y}), such that $y_t=x_t+\delta_t$, with $\|\delta_t\|\leq \zeta$.
-Our objective is the one of learning a feedback policy from the dataset $X, U$ of expert demonstrations to solve the control task~\eqref{eq:opt_control_value_function} while remaining robust to (adversarial) perturbations of state measurements.
-Consequently, we approach the problem as one of adversarially robust learning, i.e., of learning a policy~$\widehat{\pi}$ that closely approximates~$\pi^*$ while remaining robust to the (adversarial) perturbations $\delta$ of the state measurements.
-This is formulated within a Lipschitz-constrained loss minimization framework~\cite{VK-AAALM-FP:20}, as follows:
+The data is collected in the form of matrices $X, U$ as follows: